-A further level of analysis that we incorporate within our findings is attention to disaggregating findings on grade band levels of teacher knowledge by school socioeconomic quintile.
-We do this given the evidence, emphasized in a range of South African studies (Fleisch, 2008; Taylor, 2011; Spaull, 2013a), of the highly misleading nature of national averages in a context that is riven with high levels of inequality.
+A further level of analysis that we incorporate within our findings is attention to disaggregating findings on grade band levels of teacher knowledge by school quintile.
+We do this given the evidence, emphasized in a range of South African studies (Fleisch, 2008; Taylor, 2011a,b; Spaull, 2013), of the highly misleading nature of national averages in a context that is riven with high levels of inequality.